-Photos courtesy of the Eastside Heritage Center Several Issei (Japanese-born) families set up successful farms in the area cultivating strawberries as well as other crops in the early 1900s.
+Photos courtesy of the Eastside Heritage Center Several Issei (Japanese-born) families set up successful farms in the area, cultivating strawberries as well as other crops in the early 1900s.
 Most notably, in 1919, the Takeshita family bought 13 acres in what is known today as the Spring District.
-Bellevue's Japanese farmers flourished and formed the Bellevue's Vegetable Growers Association in 1930.
-They built the Bellevue Japanese Clubhouse (a community center also known as the "Kokaido"), and a shipping/packing shed to ship their produce far and wide via the Northern Pacific rail line in 1933.
+Bellevue's Japanese farmers flourished, and in 1930, they formed the Bellevue Vegetable Growers Association and built the Bellevue Japanese Clubhouse (a community center also known as the "Kokkaido").
+In 1933, they built a shipping/packing shed, to ship their produce far and wide via the Northern Pacific rail line.

-In 1942, however, a second transformation began when President Roosevelt signed Executive Order 9066 forcing Bellevue's Japanese residents to leave their homes and relocate to incarceration camps.
-Many lost their farm leases, or never returned.
-For those who did return, rejuvenating their farmland was a challenge since their fields had laid fallow for several years and required intensive prep work before farming could resume.
-Land in Bellevue had also become more valuable as King County's population grew and demand for houses rose.
-In 1953, Takayoshi Suguro, the last Japanese immigrant (Issei) to farm in Bellevue retired and sold their property to Safeway.
+In 1942, however, a second transformation began when President Roosevelt signed Executive Order 9066, which forced Bellevue's Japanese American residents to leave their homes and report to incarceration camps.
+Many lost their farm leases or never returned.
+For those who did return, recovering their land was a challenge since their fields had lain fallow for several years and required intensive prep work before farming could resume.
+Land in Bellevue had also become more valuable as King County's population grew and increased demand for housing.
+In 1953, Takayoshi Suguro, the last Japanese immigrant (Issei) to farm in Bellevue, retired and sold their property to Safeway (see photos to left).

-When the city incorporated and Bellevue began to grow in the 1950s and 1960s, BelRed's farmland was gradually paved over and many of its streams were put into pipes underground transforming BelRed into a light industrial area.
-Manufacturing, warehousing, transportation, and other low-density light industrial and commercial services emerged in BelRed.
-Early industries included the Safeway bakery and distribution center, the Coca Cola bottling plant, and the presses of the King County Journal.
+When the City of Bellevue incorporated and began to grow in the 1950s and 1960s, manufacturing, warehousing, transportation, and other low-density light industrial and commercial services emerged in BelRed.
+Development paved over farmland, channelized and piped streams underground and transformed BelRed into a light industrial area.
+Early industries included the Safeway bakery and distribution center and the Coca Cola bottling plant.
 King County Metro's East and Bellevue bus bases followed in the late 1970s and early 1980s.

 BelRed remained a light industrial area through the turn of the century.
 However, during the 1990s, industrial uses in BelRed declined as several large employers moved out or reduced their operations.
-Between 1995 and 2004, employment dropped by more than five percent, while increasing by 20 percent citywide.
-Other entities such as artists and educators who often require relatively large amounts of space at low cost began to locate in the area including the Pacific Northwest Ballet school.
-PNB first expanded to the Eastside in 1986, opening two studios at BelRed's 124th Plaza before relocating twice more to their current location at 136th Place NE.
+Between 1995 and 2004, employment in BelRed dropped by more than 5%, while it increased by 20% citywide.
+Artists and educational services, including the Pacific Northwest Ballet School, moved into the area, taking advantage of the relatively low-cost large spaces.
+PNB first expanded to the Eastside in 1986, opening two studios at BelRed's 124th Plaza before relocating to their current location at 136th Place NE.

 Meanwhile, areas east and west of BelRed transformed dramatically.
-Downtown Bellevue to the west grew into a dynamic highrise employment and residential center, connected across I-405 to a major, multiple institution medical district.
-To the east, Redmond's Overlake Village became a prominent high technology employment center.
-The introduction of light rail, by Sound Transit, connecting Downtown Bellevue to Overlake Village by way of BelRed, provided a key opportunity to re-envision the land use pattern in the BelRed area as a mixed-use, pedestrian-friendly and transit-oriented neighborhood.
+Downtown Bellevue to the west grew into a dynamic high-rise employment and residential center, connected across I-405 to a major multiple-institution medical district.
+To the east, Redmond's Overlake Village became a prominent high-tech employment center.

-When Sound Transit began considering connecting Downtown Bellevue and Overlake Village with light rail, the City recognized that investment in light rail could catalyze the redevelopment of BelRed and transform the area into a new, urban center oriented around light rail.
-In the mid-2000s, the City undertook a major planning effort to articulate a new comprehensive vision for BelRed.
+When Sound Transit began considering connecting Downtown Bellevue and Overlake Village with light rail, the city recognized that investment in light rail could catalyze redevelopment and the transformation of BelRed into a new urban center.
+It provided an opportunity to re-envision BelRed as a mixed-use, pedestrian-friendly and transit-oriented neighborhood.
+In the mid-2000s, the city undertook a major planning effort to articulate a new comprehensive vision for BelRed.
 Guided by a citizens steering committee and with extensive public involvement, this BelRed Subarea Plan is the result.
-The overall thrust of the Plan is to guide BelRed on a path, toward being a model of compact, mixed use, "smart growth;" a path to set BelRed on an economically and environmentally sustainable course for the future, and to have BelRed take on a unique role within the city and the Puget Sound Region.
+The overall thrust of the plan is to guide BelRed on a path toward being a model of compact, mixed-use "smart growth;" a path to set BelRed on an economically and environmentally sustainable course for the future and to have BelRed take on a unique role within the city and the Puget Sound region.